jamesb2413/MiniML-and-REPL/README.md

 ## MiniML: A Small Subset of an OCaml-like Language and a REPL (Read-Eval-Print Loop)

 Completed as a final project for Harvard's course CS51 on Abstraction and Design in Computing.
 MiniML implements only a subset of OCaml constructs and has only limited support for types.
 Still, it is a Turing-complete language.
-The implementation of MiniML is in the form of a series of metacircular interpreters, since they are written in OCaml itself.
+The implementation of MiniML is a series of metacircular interpreters, since they are written in OCaml itself.

 # Code Layout
 evaluation.ml implements a small untyped ML-like language under